 Specifically, we’re going to discuss how de-escalation training can influence and enhance crisis intervention.
 When applied correctly, this training can help bring people back from the brink of harming themselves or others.
 Here’s a breakdown of how these two elements can work together.

-What is Crisis Intervention?
+What Is Crisis Intervention?

 Typically, crisis intervention happens on behalf of the affected individual and not always with their consent.
-However, for someone to step in and intervene in a crisis without the person’s permission, the situation has to be dangerous.
+However, for someone to step in and intervene in crisis situations without the person’s permission, the situation has to be dangerous.
 Unless the individual is a threat to themselves or others, outsiders may not be able to intervene, at least not completely.

 How De-Escalation Training and Crisis Intervention Go Hand-in-Hand